vbagaria93/LSTM-STOCKS/README.md

 # LSTM-STOCKS
-Designed an LSTM (RNN) based stock market price predictor
+Designed an LSTM (RNN) based stock market price predictor in python using Keras, Tensorflow and SciKit.